-The debate of immigration in the US heats up as Immigration and Customs Enforcement (“ICE”) agents arrest love ones across the country; the government carries out raids of 7-Elevens (in 98 locations in 17 states); and prominent immigrant activists are taken into custody.
+The debate of immigration in the US heats up as Immigration and Customs Enforcement (“ICE”) agents arrest loved ones across the country; the government carries out raids of 7-Elevens (in 98 locations in 17 states), and prominent immigrant activists are taken into custody.

 As the Trump administration’s raids to round up immigrants illegally in the U.S., so does hostility to all immigrants and individuals labeled as immigrants.
 Anyone can potentially be subject to unlawful discrimination, it does not matter if a person is illegal or legally in the US, has lived in the US for generations, or simply looks “different.”
 Consequently, as immigration tensions increase, it is important to emphasize that individuals are protected in the workplace from discriminatory comments or conduct regarding their national origin, or perceived national origin.